Warehousing & Inventory Management

 Online Warehousing & Inventory Management Programs

-In the 2018-2019 academic year, 16 schools offered some type of parts, warehousing, and inventory management operations program.
+In 2020-2021, 15 schools offered a parts, warehousing, and inventory management operations program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|